Michigan Alcohol Screening Test (MAST)

 Now, this MAST Assessment is not a diagnostic tool, so the next steps for you to take will depend on the score.

 If they scored 0-4, educating them on the matter should suffice.
-But if they score 5 or more, then the best course of action is to recommend them to a rehabilitation and addiction specialist for further (and comprehensive!) examination to confirm the diagnosis and to better define the severity of their (potential) disorder.
+But if they score 5 or more, then the best course of action is to recommend them to a rehabilitation and addiction specialist for further (and comprehensive!) examination to confirm the diagnosis and better define the severity of their (potential) disorder.

 When does one typically administer the Michigan Alcohol Screening Test (MAST)?

-If you are wondering when it is best to administer this test, well, that depends on the context and who is using it.
+If you are wondering when it is best to administer this test, that depends on the context and who is using it.

-In relation to that, if you are a healthcare professional and someone self-reports themselves to you or is brought by a relative or companion because of suspected alcohol addiction and dependence, then issue this test immediately.
+If you are a healthcare professional and someone self-reports themselves to you or is brought by a relative or companion because of suspected alcohol addiction and dependence, then issue this test immediately.
 The earlier that this test is administered, the better.

 Who can use the Michigan Alcohol Screening Test (MAST) and for whom is it?